The Space Health study: Using space flight to improve how we monitor health on Earth

-- The Artemis platform will be used on Earth to store, analyze and visualize the health data collected by the Bio-Monitor.
+- The Artemis platform is used on Earth to store, analyze and visualize the health data collected by the Bio-Monitor.

 The research team and creators of Artemis are working with space communications company CommStar to speed the download of data from the International Space Station.
 With the new approach, large amounts of data could be live-streamed through a new optical deep-space network using satellites such as the proposed CommStar-1.

-The Space Health study team expects to begin its data collection in .
+The Space Health study team began collecting data in .

 - Dr. Carolyn P. McGregor, AM, Ontario Tech University